Nico Santos (actor): Personal life

 Santos is gay and married to Zeke Smith, who participated on the 33rd (Millennials vs. Gen X) and 34th (Game Changers) editions of the CBS reality game show Survivor.

-The couple met in June 2019 at a gala to mark the 50th anniversary of the Stonewall riots—an event widely considered a watershed moment in the modern LGBTQ rights movement.
+The couple met in April 2018 at the GLAAD Media Awards.
 Queerty named Santos one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people."

-Santos's parents were both undocumented before becoming citizens.
+Santos's parents were undocumented before becoming citizens.
 Santos's mother is supportive of his career and has often attended his open-mic performances.

-During the COVID-19 pandemic, Santos revealed that both his mother and stepfather contracted the virus.
+During the COVID-19 pandemic, Santos' mother and stepfather contracted the virus.
 His stepfather died while his mother recovered.